vaidotasp/weather-cli-tool/posts/part2.md

 };
 ```

 OK, let's unpack what is going on in the file above.
-We are importing previously mentioned dependencies, and API key which we set up in the Part 1 (link).
+We are importing previously mentioned dependencies, and API key which we set up in the [Part 1](https://dev.to/vaidotas/building-weather-forecast-cli-tool-part-1-2mdj).
 `configstore` has a handy method `.get` to retrieve whichever key you have set previously.
 We will be using it to call our API endpoint.
 You will notice that I hardcoded longitude and latitude to my location, we can implement city search as a future goal but for now you can just put your own coordinates instead.

 Axios works as normal, after we check that response status is `200` (meaning everything is OK), we proceed to extract relevant data fields from the response payload.
 We are using object destructuring and [rename feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) of ES6.

 Now if we simply `console.log` that received information, results will not be great, you may see something like this:

+[imageplaceholder]

 We clearly need to do some time conversion, temperature adjustments to include Celsius and Farenheit and basically make it much more appealing.